fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 heading: Create Multivariate Chart
 ---

-FusionTime lets you analyze variations among different variable by stacking a number of linked charts (referred to as multivariate charts) vertically, one after another.
+FusionTime lets you analyze variations among different variables by stacking a number of linked charts (referred to as multivariate charts) vertically, one after another.
 The charts share a common X-axis, while the Y-axis is different in each one.

 In this article, we'll create a multivariate chart showcasing the database of the Global SuperStore.
 The chart contains multiple values (**Sales, Quantity, Shipping cost**) rendered on separate canvases.
 All the three canvas share the same time axis (x-axis).